Skip to main content

 Frequently Asked Questions About Engineered Timber

-In many structural applications, yes — especially for long spans and load consistency.
-Engineered timber products like LVL and glulam typically have higher strength-to-weight ratios than comparable solid timber because they eliminate natural defects and optimize grain orientation.
-However, "strength" depends on the specific application — engineered timber excels in predictable, engineered applications while solid wood may be better for certain traditional or aesthetic uses.
+In many structural roles, yes, especially when you need long spans or consistent load-bearing capacity.
+Products like LVL and glulam generally have higher strength-to-weight ratios than comparable solid timber because they eliminate knots and optimize grain direction.
+That said, "strength" really depends on the job — engineered timber shines in predictable, engineered applications, while solid wood can still be perfectly suitable (and more affordable) for shorter, simpler spans.

 Conclusion